TITLE 23: EDUCATION AND CULTURAL RESOURCES

 v) Evidence of articulation arrangements with institutional counterparts, when these arrangements exist;

-vi) A statement of the institution's most recent graduation rates as provided by the institution to the Integrated Postsecondary Education Data System (IPEDS); and
+vi) A statement of the institution's most recent graduation rates and the numbers of graduates and enrollments as provided by the institution to the Integrated Postsecondary Education Data System (IPEDS).
+There is no exception if the institution does not report data to IPEDS;

-B) The information listed in subsection (a)(5)(A) shall be available to prospective students prior to enrollment.
+B) The information listed in subsection (a)(7)(A) shall be available to prospective students prior to enrollment.

-6) Upon satisfactory completion of the degree program, the student shall be given the appropriate degree by the institution, indicating that a specifically approved course of instruction or study has been satisfactorily completed by the student.
+8) Upon satisfactory completion of the degree program, the student shall be awarded the appropriate degree by the institution, indicating that a specifically approved course of instruction or study has been satisfactorily completed by the student.

-7) Adequate records shall be maintained by the institution to show attendance, progress or grades, and consistent standards should be enforced relating to attendance, progress and performance.
+9) Adequate records shall be maintained by the institution to show attendance, progress or grades, and consistent standards should be enforced relating to attendance, progress and performance.
+Institutions must provide adequate security measures to protect student data and records and must comply with all State and federal laws relevant to protection of individual privacy and preservation of records.

-10) Neither the institution nor its agents should engage in advertising, sales, collection, credit or other practices of any type that are false, deceptive, misleading or unfair.
+12) Neither the institution nor its agents should engage in advertising, recruiting sales, collection, credit or other practices of any type that are false, deceptive, misleading or unfair.

-11) The institution should have a fair and equitable cancellation and refund policy.
+13) The institution should have a fair and equitable cancellation and refund policy.
+This policy shall apply equally to all students regardless of whether the student receives federal or State financial aid.

-13) If the institution requires the student to sign an enrollment agreement or a similar agreement, the agreement shall provide consumer information including, but not limited to: an explanation of all criteria and requirements for retention, progress towards degree, and graduation of the student; the institution's tuition, cancellation and refund policies; and a statement of the purpose and amount of any fees assessed.
+15) If the institution requires the student to sign an enrollment agreement or a similar agreement, the agreement shall provide consumer information including, but not limited to: an explanation of all criteria and requirements for retention, progress towards program completion, and graduation of the student; the institution's tuition, cancellation and refund policies; and a statement of the purpose and amount of any fees assessed.

-14) Any institution applying for a certificate of approval or authorization to operate in the State of Illinois must specify its accreditation status.
+16) Any institution applying for a Certificate of Approval or authorization to operate in the State of Illinois must specify its accreditation status.
 New institutions without accreditation from an accrediting authority recognized by the U.S. Department of Education or the Council for Higher Education Accreditation shall provide a clearly defined plan to move from candidate to affiliate status.
 The plan should include the name of the accrediting organization, the basic outline of the accreditation process, and the projected time line for obtaining affiliate status within five years after the date of Board approval, unless the Board waives the original time line because it is found to be an unrealistic expectation.
+Appropriate steps shall be taken to assure that programmatic accreditation needed for licensure or entry into a profession as specified in the objectives of the unit of instruction will be sought in a reasonable amount of time and will be maintained throughout the life of the program.

 b) Procedures for Obtaining a Certificate of Approval and/or Authorization to Operate